Ideal operators and higher indescribability

 \section{A framework for large cardinal operators}

-In this section, we review a framework for large cardinal operators that was introduced by the second author in \cite{HolyLCOandEE}, which in particular fits the ineffability operator, the Ramsey operator, and the strongly Ramsey subset operator $\mathcal S$ (the latter was denoted as $\mathbf T_{\mathrm{cl}}$ in \cite{HolyLCOandEE}).
-This framework builds on statements about the existence of certain ultrafilters for small models of set theory, and is based on a framework for the characterization of large cardinal ideals that was introduced in \cite{MR4156888}.
-In the present paper, we apply this framework, verifying a number of results on the relationship between higher indescribability and large cardinal operators in a uniform way.
+In this section, we review a framework for large cardinal operators that was introduced by the second author \cite{HolyLCOandEE}, which in particular fits the ineffability operator $\mathcal I$, the Ramsey operator $\mathcal R$, and the strongly Ramsey subset operator $\mathcal S$ (the latter was denoted as $\mathbf T_{\mathrm{cl}}$ in \cite{HolyLCOandEE}).
+This framework builds on statements about the existence of certain ultrafilters for small models of set theory, and is itself based on a framework for the characterization of large cardinal ideals that was introduced in \cite{MR4156888}.
+In the present paper, we apply this framework from \cite{HolyLCOandEE}, verifying a number of results on the relationship between higher indescribability and large cardinal operators in a uniform way.
 In particular, we thus obtain a number of new results on the relationship between higher indescribability and the operators $\I$ and $\R$, and also $\S$.
 For readers only interested in these examples, our framework is still useful, for it provides uniform arguments that work for each of these operators.
-In what follows, we will discuss (see Remark \ref{remark_more_examples}) two additional operators, introduced by the second author \cite{HolyLCOandEE}, that fit into this framework: the $\mathbf T_\omega^\kappa$-Ramsey subset operator $\mathbf T$ that is connected to the notion of $\mathbf T_\omega^\kappa$-Ramsey cardinals introduced in \cite{MR4156888}, and the $\mathbf{wf}^\kappa_\omega$-Ramsey subset operator $\mathbf{wf}$ that is connected to the notion of weakly Ramsey cardinals from \cite{MR2830415}, to which our results thus apply.
+We will also mention (see Remark \ref{remark_more_examples}) two additional operators, introduced by the second author \cite{HolyLCOandEE}, that fit into this framework: the $\mathbf T_\omega^\kappa$-Ramsey subset operator~$\mathbf T$ that is connected to the notion of $\mathbf T_\omega^\kappa$-Ramsey cardinals introduced in \cite{MR4156888}, and the $\mathbf{wf}^\kappa_\omega$-Ramsey subset operator $\mathbf{wf}$ that is connected to the notion of weakly Ramsey cardinals from \cite{MR2830415}, to which our results thus apply.